Too much gluten-free cafe fare 'not suitable' for allergen sufferers

 Jutson believes it's misleading to label an item gluten-free if there is a possibility it may contain gluten.
 She says cafe owners are not clued up on the difference between an intolerance and the autoimmune disease.

-"The ones who pay lip service to it without actually taking the trouble to make sure their food is safe is poor management."
+"The ones who pay lip service to it without actually taking the trouble to make sure their food is safe, that is poor management."

 Bakeries do face challenges when it comes to ensuring their products are safe for those suffering from Coeliac disease, as illustrated by one West Auckland establishment which recently put up a sign warning patrons that cross-contamination means that some gluten-free products may come into contact with gluten during the baking process.